molmod/tamkin/doc/tutorial/chemphys_tamkin.rst

 ------------------------------------

-In order to compute thermodynamic quantities with TAMkin, it is crucial to specify the correct parameters that define the partition function for the molecular system under scrutiny.
+In order to compute thermodynamic quantities with TAMkin, it is crucial to specify the correct parameters for the partition function of the molecular system under scrutiny.
 One must pay special attention to the compatibility of the normal mode analysis (NMA, to compute the vibrational spectrum) and the definition of the partition function.
 TAMkin will not complain about `unusual` combinations of NMA's and Partition functions.

-In the tutorial below, the microscopic computations are all carried out with Gaussian03, but one can replace the ``load_molecule_...`` line with anything suitable to load data from other quantum chemistry packages.
+In the tutorial below, all the microscopic computations are all carried out with Gaussian03, but one can replace the ``load_molecule_...`` line with anything suitable to load data from other (quantum) chemistry packages.
 The same instructions also work starting from Gaussian09 computations.

 The text below shows `snippets` of Python code to perform certain tasks.
 When